Shravandroid/mobigic/README.md

+Note: As .env should be avoided, ignored in git but keeping here because this a small project and no credentials involved.

 **npm start**
 Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:4000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-## Getting Started

 ### Prerequisites